joostmeijles/xc9-k8s/k8s/README.md

 # Create a cluster
-The Azure CLI automates large part of what is needed to setup a Kubernetes cluster.
+The Azure CLI automates a large part of what is needed to setup a Kubernetes cluster.

 To create a resource group and cluster as described [here](https://docs.microsoft.com/en-us//azure/aks/windows-container-cli#create-a-resource-group) run;
 ```